Outside (David Bowie album): Reissues

 In 2003, Columbia Records reissued Outside on CD in the UK, with another reissue following a year later that contained bonus tracks, including 14 remixes and B-sides.
 In 2015, almost 20 years after its original release, Friday Music released the full-length album on vinyl as a double-LP set.
 In 2021, the album was remastered and included as part of the box set Brilliant Adventure (1992–2001).

 Track listing

 Personnel

-According to the liner notes and biographer Nicholas Pegg:
+According to the liner notes and the biographer Nicholas Pegg: